 #3.
 Make a mess in the kitchen

 I love to cook, but I don't always take the time during the school year to cook with the kids.
-But tweens love to get involved in the kitchen!
+But tweens and teens love to get involved in the kitchen!
 Not sure where to begin with your kids?
-Then try this Kids Cook Real Food online course (affiliate link)!
+Then try this Kids Cook Real Food online course !

-We did the Advanced Level Curriculum as a family over the summer last year.
+We did the Advanced Level Curriculum as a family over the summer one year.
 There are eight separate lessons- complete with video instruction, recipes, shopping lists and more!